bricemrn/gamebox_laravel/README.md

 # Install
-PHP and Composer are required on your environement.
+PHP and Composer are required on your environment.

 Run `composer install` to get all the dependencies.